 "How do shoppers discover new retailers and stores?"

-These questions were answered by a recent survey of 1,000 shoppers who participated in a CJ Affiliate study on the habits of online shoppers seeking coupons.
-Coupon shoppers, due to their sheer number and sales volume, are a shopping audience that CJ wanted to help our Advertisers better understand.
+These questions were answered by a recent survey of 1,000 shoppers who participated in a CJ study on the habits of online shoppers seeking coupons.
+Coupon shoppers, due to their sheer number and sales volume, are a shopping audience that CJ wanted to help our advertisers better understand.
 We chose to limit our survey to coupon site visitors because CJ most frequently hears questions about the incrementality of these shoppers' purchases.
 What motivates these shoppers to buy and what role do affiliate coupon sites play in their shopping process?

 Emarketer reports that nearly half of US online shoppers now use online coupons and shopping cart abandonment rates hover at 60 percent.
 These two data points together suggest that shopping cart abandoners who click away will likely discover an affiliate coupon site.
 Our survey data suggests many of these shoppers are still actively evaluating their purchases, despite being in the shopping basket—53 percent of survey respondents report using online shopping baskets to calculate costs and shipping expenses.